giuliaschneider/Trichotracking/README.md

   4) **Background**

-     [background.py](bin/preprocess/background.py) calculates the background and chamber image and segments the first image by background subtraction with the given threshold
+     [background.py](bin/preprocess/background.py) calculates the background and chamber image and segments the first image by background subtraction with the given threshold:

          $ python3 background.py <path-to-source-folder> <threshold> [data-folders]